 The agency also provides pre-climbing training and acclimatization programs to help prepare climbers for the challenges of the climb.
 They also make sure that the climbers are guided with the best technical knowledge and all necessary safety measures are taken to avoid any accidents.

-When climbing Mera Peak with Safe Holiday Adventure Pvt.
-Ltd., climbers can expect to spend around two weeks on the mountain, including time for acclimatization and the actual climb.
+When Mera Peak climbing with Safe Holiday Adventure climbers can expect to spend around two weeks on the mountain, including time for acclimatization and the actual climb.
 The climb itself typically takes around five to six days, and climbers will need to be prepared for steep and icy terrain, as well as potential altitude sickness.

 However, the efforts are worth it when the climbers reach the summit, they will be rewarded with panoramic views of some of the highest peaks in the world, including Mount Everest, Lhotse, and Cho Oyu.

-Overall, climbing Mera Peak with Safe Holiday Adventure Pvt.
-Ltd. is a challenging but rewarding experience for those who are well-prepared and have a passion for mountaineering.
+Overall, Mera Peak Climbing with Safe Holiday Adventure is a challenging but rewarding experience for those who are well-prepared and have a passion for mountaineering.
 With their expert guidance and support, climbers can safely and successfully summit this beautiful peak while enjoying the natural beauty of Nepal.

 Day 01: Arrival in Kathmandu (1,400m/4,593ft) – Transfer to Hotel and Trek Preparation